 As you focus on kindness toward others, don’t forget to also be kind to yourself.
 Take this opportunity to practice self-care: do a hobby you enjoy, relax in a bubble bath and practice yoga.
 Stretching can improve your posture and reduce stress and body aches, such as muscle cramps.

 If you regularly experience leg and foot cramps, consider Theraworx Relief topical solution.
-Theraworx Relief is an easy-to-use, fast-absorbing, non-prescription foam that is clinically proven to relieve and even prevent muscle cramps and spasms with daily use.
+Theraworx Relief is an easy-to-use, fast-absorbing, non-prescription foam that is recommended by healthcare professionals to relieve and even prevent muscle cramps and spasms with daily use.
 Learn more and order your bottle today—or order two and share with a loved one for World Kindness Day!